Casino Royale (2006)

 James Bond: [laughing] No.

-Vesper Lynd: [after discussing poker skills on the train] What else can you surmise, Mr. Bond?
+Vesper Lynd: [sitting on opposite sides of the dinner table, discussing poker skills on the train heading towards Montenegro] What else can you surmise, Mr. Bond?

 James Bond: About you, Miss Lynd?
 Well, your beauty's a problem.
 You worry you won't be taken seriously.